R3DRUN3/immunize/README.md

 Total: 18 (UNKNOWN: 0, LOW: 11, MEDIUM: 7, HIGH: 0, CRITICAL: 0)
 ```

-As you can see the latest has way more CVEs than the former!
+As you can see the latest has way less CVEs than the former!